stardog-union/stardog-blog/content/posts/2017-blockade-stardog-1.md

 And, finally, you need to add a regression test to ensure the problem isn't reintroduced by future code.
-While not always impossible to fix bugs in this manner, it's extremely time consuming and often fraught with road blocks and trial and error.
+While it's not impossible to fix bugs in this manner, it's extremely time consuming and often fraught with road blocks and trial and error.

 Services like [Netflix's Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey)